AI Translation

 The default system prompt protects content structure across providers.
 It instructs the model to preserve:

-• HTML: same tags, attributes, and order – no entity injection
+• HTML: same tags, attributes, and order – emit raw characters, never as entities or backslash escapes

 • Markdown: markers preserved, URLs verbatim, link text translated